larsmagne/touchgrid.el/README.md

 you have to understand Emacs Lisp and hack a bit, but the general framework should be sound.
 Soundish.

-It should work under both Wayland and X, but you need a rather recent Emacs.
+The general idea works under both Wayland and X, but it's been moving more in a wayland direction lately.

 ### Prerequisites